denialromeo/danielmoore.us/about.md

     <p>"In multiracial societies, you don't vote in accordance with your economic interests and social &nbsp;interests, you vote in accordance with race and religion." &ndash; <a href="https://en.wikipedia.org/wiki/Lee_Kuan_Yew">Lee Kuan Yew</a></p>
     <p>"If you asked me any year what was the most important thing that happened that year, I probably &nbsp;would have no answer, but over five years' time the whole field changes." &ndash; <a href="https://web.cs.dal.ca/~eem/fea-knuth.pdf">Donald Knuth</a></p>
     <p>"The race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches &nbsp;to men of understanding, but time and chance happeneth to them all." &ndash; <a href="https://www.biblegateway.com/passage/?search=Ecclesiastes%209&version=KJV">Ecclesiastes 9:11</a></p>
-    <p>"Broken-down civilizations have not met their death from an assassin’s hand; in almost every &nbsp;instance, we have been led to return a verdict of suicide." &ndash; <a href="https://discoversocialsciences.files.wordpress.com/2017/08/toynbee-study-of-history.pdf">Arnold Toynbee</a></p>
     <hr>
     <p>Historical statements I believe &ndash;</p>
     <ul>